mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 ```t
 cbr
 ```
-if u select Backup, it will ask AWS profile and Region we want retrive the data.
-After selection it will the cognito userpools in that region. we have to select the userpool that we are trying to migrate users as shown.
+if u select Backup, it will ask AWS profile and Region you want retrive the data.
+After selection it will the cognito userpools in that region. you have to select the userpool that you are trying to migrate users as shown.

 ![Screenshot (148)](https://github.com/mugaliraghu/cognito-users-migration-using-terraform/assets/120295902/58ddf9d1-1157-4c23-88b5-c252844e9564)